noizwaves/equitycalc/README.md

 > This project is under active development and is highly unstable.
 Use at your own risk.

 ## Getting Started
-1. Implement a Portfolio in `src/portfolio.rs`
+1. Implement a Portfolio in `src/portfolio.rs` and specify a portfolio.
 1. `cargo run`

+## Portfolio Specification

+A portfolio consists of:

+1. A `psp.yaml` file describing the preferred stock price over time.
+Example:
+    ```yaml
+    ---
+    date: 2020-01-01
+    price: 1.00
+    ---
+    date: 2021-01-01
+    price: 1.75
+    ---
+    ```

 ## TODO
 - [x] RSUs